iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted12004/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Won't allow user to turn on exposure notification.
+Just receive error messages<br> :date: __2020-11-29 05:31:35__

+> I am tired of Google trying to force this app down my throat so review bomb.<br> :date: __2020-11-28 23:16:57__

+> The app literally doesn't work.
+There's not much else to say.
+When you open the app, and press "Turn on exposure notifications", all you get is an error saying "Something went wrong.
+Try again".
+I've had it installed for several weeks.
+It happened when I first downloaded it, and still continues.
+I'm going to uninstall it.
+It's pointless.<br> :date: __2020-11-25 04:53:32__

+> Can't turn on exposure notifications.
+I have uninstalled and reinstalled the app.
+It still doesn't work.<br> :date: __2020-11-24 08:37:14__

+> Doesn't seem accurate.
+I work in a hospital with 40+ covid positive patients everyday but the app always tells me I havent been near anyone with covid....<br> :date: __2020-11-23 20:45:16__

+> It is asking for an access code from my test.
+I DON'T HAVE ONE!
+Where is this code!?
+So frustrating 😫<br> :date: __2020-11-23 12:16:49__

 > App not turn on.
 Sends an error message each time.
 I've installed an uninstalled three times with no success.
 Google Pixel 3 XL running newest version of Android.
 Please fix the bugs.<br> :date: __2020-11-19 00:12:48__

 > Doesn't Work installed try to turn on says something went wrong.
 Un installed re installed.
 Same thing.
 Doesn't Work<br> :date: __2020-11-18 21:44:56__